top of page

 I feel angry because of your disrespectful voice.

-I hear from your tone of voice that you might be very angry but I need you to use a calmer, more respectful tone and then we can talk about it.
+I hear from your tone of voice that you might be very angry but I need you to use a calmer, quieter voice and then I'd like to talk about it.

 I hate it when you do that!